Chart Color Schemes

 Padbury is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In Padbury, as per the latest Census evaluation, 92.3% of dwellings were houses, with the remaining 7.6% comprising semi-detached homes, apartments, and other types.
-This is compared to Perth metro's 88.7% houses and 11.3% other dwellings.
-Home ownership in Padbury stood at 32.8%, with mortgaged dwellings at 50.4% and rented ones at 16.8%.
-The median monthly mortgage repayment was $2,000, below Perth metro's average of $2,080.
-The median weekly rent in Padbury was $390, compared to Perth metro's $400.
-Nationally, Padbury's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.
+The dwelling structure in Padbury, as per the latest Census evaluation, consisted of 92.3% houses and 7.6% other dwellings (semi-detached, apartments, 'other' dwellings).
+In contrast, Perth metro had 88.7% houses and 11.3% other dwellings.
+Home ownership in Padbury stood at 32.8%, with the rest of dwellings either mortgaged (50.4%) or rented (16.8%).
+The median monthly mortgage repayment was $2,000, lower than Perth metro's average of $2,080.
+The median weekly rent figure in Padbury was $390, compared to Perth metro's $400.
+Nationally, Padbury's mortgage repayments were higher at $2,000 versus the Australian average of $1,863, and rents were also higher at $390 compared to the national figure of $375.

 Frequently Asked Questions - Housing